 The existence of AIs is going to change the way our lives look.
 We will depend on them more than ever before and we will take more time to get smarter about what we do because artificial intelligence rules our lives.

-But we will still be humans because whatever bad happens, it’s in our nature to be adaptive and correct our mistakes, when we do make any.
+But we will still be humans because whatever bad happens, it’s in our nature to be adaptive and correct our mistakes when we do make any.

-From long-range missiles loaded by nuclear weapons to the way we are producing greenhouse gases, there are a lot of human-made threats around us.
+From long-range missiles loaded with nuclear weapons to the way we are producing greenhouse gases, there are a lot of human-made threats around us.
 By creating technology and AI — as a species, it depends on us whether we’re going to use them wisely or foolishly.
 If we wisely utilize them, we will still remain humans.

-But, if we make them able to manipulate us — physically by distorting our DNA, psychologically by corrupting our intelligence, and mentally by modifying, merging and controlling our neurons — we will perhaps have to lose our status of being humans, completely surrendering ourselves to the new, artificial species.
+But, if we make them able to manipulate us — physically by distorting our DNA, psychologically by corrupting our intelligence, and mentally by modifying, merging, and controlling our neurons — we will perhaps have to lose our status of being humans, completely surrendering ourselves to the new, artificial species.

 Yes!
 It’s all up to us in the end.